 And as you go down a little further you can see the graves.

-Castel is an important heritage site and I do recommend visiting it.
+Castel is an important heritage site, and I do recommend visiting it.
 Just keep in mind there is no shade and no greenery.
 Thus, you would enjoy it more in cooler weather.
-Also, in order to make it more enjoyable for kids prepare some games/activities in advance.
+Also, to make it more enjoyable for kids, prepare some games/activities in advance.